fereidani/branches/README.md

 ### Likely/Unlikely example

-Here's an example of how the `likely` can be used to optimize a function:
+This example demonstrates how `likely` can be used to optimize a function.
+Note that the factorial implementation shown is intentionally simplistic and uses recursion, which is not optimal for production code.

 ```rust
 use branches::likely;